RollerGames (video game): NES version

 Each odd-numbered stage has a course the player must navigate around within a specified time limit, all the while fighting off enemies (the skaters and goons of the Eastern Empire teams), culminating in a boss fight with either Ms. Georgia Hase, Guru Drew, or Skull.
 The player must defeat the boss before time expires.
 Falling down into a pit, losing all of the player's energy, or running out of time costs a life, and the game is over if all lives are lost.

 The first two even numbered stages are transitional stages where the skater has to avoid all sorts of obstacles ranging from barrels to flamethrowers, and helicopters may also drop bombs to attempt to slow down or kill the skater.
 There is no time limit for these stages.

 The sixth and final stage has a time limit which leads to a boss fight with the nameless villain.
 Succeeding at this stage wins the game, and the player is rewarded with images of the skaters with Bill Griffiths, and a congratulatory message from Wally George (who served as halftime commentator on the show).

+Reception

+A reviewer for Game Player's enjoyed both types of scrolling.
+Another reviewer called it "a sort of Double Dragon on skates", found its graphics to be competent, and the blend of game genres to be interesting.
+Game Zone found it to be a fun game with good sound.
+Total! generally liked the game, but found the sprite collision detection system to be unreliable.
+Another reviewer found the plot to be ridiculous, and had deja vu of Double Dragon in the earlier levels, until some obstacle levels were reached.
+Electronic Gaming Monthly found the game lacked a sense of purpose.